textileio/community/docs/tutorials/hub/web-app.md

 **When to use the getToken method**

 The `getToken` method should only be used in cases where the service making the `getToken` request has access to enough user information to sign messages on their behalf.
-This could include browser extentions, mobile apps, or desktop apps, but not likely browser apps at this time.
+This could include browser extensions, mobile apps, or desktop apps, but not likely browser apps at this time.

 [Read the tutorial on creating a token provider using getToken](gettoken-provider.md)